dfinity/sdk/docs/cli-reference/dfx-cycles.md

 ## dfx cycles transfer

 Use the `dfx cycles transfer` command to transfer cycles from your account to another account.
+This can be to the account of another owner's principal, or to a canister.

 ### Basic usage